 I am not sure what I should feel.
 Heart break for the kid, frustration for his obstinance, empathy for the grandmother, consternation for her behavior, anger at the school for not being prepared for this kind of situation, proud of myself for trying to help, ashamed that I didn’t try sooner, and curious if my actions were more interfering than helpful.

 I’ve never been in this sort of situation before.
 A very serious situation where someone needed my help.
-My sense of kindness and duty is very often at war with my very strong concern for appropriateness.
+My sense of kindness and duty is very often at war with my very strong concern for propriety and staying in my lane.
 Where is the line between when I should get involved versus when I should just let it go.
 Who’s job is it to let me know where that line is?
 In any given situation, would a person be appreciative of my help or annoyed that I butt in.

 These are questions I’ve asked myself for a very long time.
 I’ve always wondered what I would do if I saw someone being hurt or mistreated in front of me.
 I am glad that I didn’t just sit there, no matter how long it took me to get off my butt.
 I feel like I passed the test of character, maybe not with flying colors but passed none the less.
 I am still devastated at the position this poor sad and tired boy, and the frustrated, upset and helpless grandmother were put in this morning.